 - Special Fee:

 Course DescriptionHonors WR 122.
 Focuses on argument as a means of inquiry, clear and appropriate writing style, and critical reading.
 Explores ideas and issues through discussion and writing.
 Students compose analytical, argumentative, and/or expository essays with appropriate documentation.
-Students will explore principles of classical and neoclassical rhetoric theory while becoming confident members of the academic community.
-Prerequisite: WR 121 and 3.25 GPA.
+Students will explore principles of classical and neoclassical rhetoric theory while becoming confident members of the academic community.25 GPA.
+Prerequisites: WR 121 and 3.
 Audit available.

 Intended Outcomes for the course